techyian/MMALSharp/README.md

 When using more resource intensive encoders such as MMAL_ENCODING_BMP and the Sony IMX219 module, I've found it necessary to increase the memory split to around 200mb or otherwise you'll receive an ENOSPC error due to insufficient resources.

-There is an issue with EXIF and Annotation support under the .NET Core build of MMALSharp currently, an issue has been raised for this and will be fixed ASAP.

 ## License